mui/toolpad/docs/data/toolpad/studio/concepts/rbac.md

 # Role-based access control

-<p class="description">Restrict pages in Toolpad application to users with certain roles only.</p>
+<p class="description">Restrict pages in Toolpad Studio application to users with certain roles only.</p>

 :::warning
-Role-based access control will be a paid feature of Toolpad very soon, so it's only available for free for a limited time.
+Role-based access control will be a paid feature of Toolpad Studio very soon, so it's only available for free for a limited time.
 :::

-You can configure pages in a Toolpad application so that users must have certain roles within specific authentication providers in order to access them.
+You can configure pages in a Toolpad Studio application so that users must have certain roles within specific authentication providers in order to access them.

 Before using these features, make sure that you have [authentication](/toolpad/studio/concepts/authentication/) enabled for the authenticated providers you are using.